Ferromagnetism and Skyrmions in the Hofstadter-Fermi-Hubbard Model

 \paragraph{Introduction.---} The emergence of ferromagnetism in strongly correlated systems is a phenomenon well-known in condensed matter physics and subject of ongoing research.
 In particular, the interplay of strong repulsion and the Pauli exclusion principle in fermionic systems can give rise to the phenomenon known as Stoner ferromagnetism.
 Due to enhanced interaction effects in flat bands, quantum Hall (QH) systems provide a powerful platform to study this mechanism.

 Indeed, at magnetic filling factor $\nu=1$, the ground state of the two-dimensional electron gas was predicted to be ferromagnetically ordered~\cite{Yang1994,Ezawa2009}.
 Furthermore, the low-lying, charged quasi-particle excitations around this QH~ferromagnet have been predicted to exhibit exotic spin textures known as skyrmions.
 These are characterized by local ferromagnetic correlations while being in an overall spin-singlet state~\cite{Rezayi1987,Haldane1988,Lee1990,Rezayi1991,Sondhi1993,Fertig1994,Moon1995,MacDonald1996}.
-The QH~ferromagnet and its skyrmionic excitations were observed in solid state experiments~\cite{Barrett1995,Schmeller1995,Aifer1996,Manfra1997,Townsley2005,Bryja2006,Lupatini2020} and attracted considerable attention recently in the context of twisted bilayer graphene~\cite{Khalaf2021a,Khalaf2021,Mai2022}.
+The QH~ferromagnet and its skyrmionic excitations were observed in solid state experiments~\cite{Barrett1995,Schmeller1995,Aifer1996,Manfra1997,Townsley2005,Bryja2006,Lupatini2020} and attracted considerable attention recently in the context of twisted bilayer graphene~\cite{Khalaf2021a,Khalaf2021,Mai2022,Chatterjee2022} and related synthetic bilayer systems~\cite{Cian2020a}.
 However, such experiments mainly use transport and spectroscopic measurements and therefore do not provide microscopic insights.
 In contrast, quantum simulations allow for a better microscopic understanding, in particular of density and spin structures, and may provide direct coherent control over individual excitations, therefore allowing for a systematic study of their interactions.

 Here we propose to realize Stoner ferromagnetism with ultracold fermions in optical lattices.
 Cold atom experiments have already enabled extensive studies of the Fermi-Hubbard model~\cite{Joerdens2008,Esslinger2010,Tarruell2018,Bohrdt2021}, and implementations of artificial gauge fields in optical lattices exist~\cite{Aidelsburger2013,Miyake2013,Tai2017,Goldman2016,Aidelsburger2018}.
 Combining both achievements allows to study ferromagnetism in the strongly doped Hubbard model and explore its relation to phenomena known to arise in high-$T_{\rm c}$ superconductors.
-While textbook calculations predict Stoner ferromagnetism even without a magnetic field, we demonstrate that the tunability of synthetic magnetic fields in cold atoms~\cite{Tai2017} enables a systematic search for the onset of Stoner magnetism, the associated topological excitations and their interactions.
+While textbook calculations predict Stoner ferromagnetism even without a magnetic field and analytical considerations for flat-band Hubbard models found ferromagnetic ground states in specific cases~\cite{Katsura2010}, we demonstrate that the tunability of synthetic magnetic fields in cold atoms~\cite{Tai2017} enables a systematic search for the onset of Stoner magnetism, the associated topological excitations and their interactions.

 We study the strongly interacting Hofstadter-Fermi-Hubbard model, which provides an appropriate description of lattice fermions in a synthetic gauge field.
 We perform density-matrix renormalization group (DMRG) simulations at variable flux per plaquette and hole doping.
 In particular, we exploit the $\mathrm{SU}(2)$ spin-rotational symmetry of the model to study variational ground states in the fully spin polarized and the spin-singlet sectors.